A Foggy Walk in the Redwoods

 From July 27, 2017

-I've artificially limited myself to a maximum of one photograph per day, to not just dump reams of photos in a public drive somewhere without signifance.
+I've artificially limited myself to a maximum of one or two photographs per day, to not just dump reams of photos in a public drive somewhere without signifance.
 I don't plan to have any real chronological order although I expect it to be more or less possible to catch up on what I'm doing with more current posts.
 At times, I expect not more than a sentence or two to be written but I am alright with that.
 After all, sometimes you just look at something and go "Yup, makes sense to me.
-Don't english class this."
+Don't need to english class this."